KROIA/StockMarket/README.md

 - Adds a banking system to the game for money and items.
 - Adds new blocks to interact with the market or bank account.
 - Implementation of a [matching engine](#matching-engine) inspired by the real market.
+- Configurable bot which provides the market with liquidity and volatility